spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

  * Track image download progress in the database.
  * Download the latest permanent water layers from the GEE archive.

-To start the download process, execute one of the following commands in a terminal under the ```floodmapper/scripts``` directory:
+To start the download process, execute the following command in a terminal under the ```floodmapper/scripts``` directory:

 ```
 # Change to the scripts directory